Strengthening the control of transboundary animal diseases

-Forty-three veterinary service officials and professionals from the animal production sector have received training on the WTO SPS Agreement.
-This training has made sanitary control supervisors and stakeholders aware of the importance of international health standards, which may pose genuine obstacles to foreign trade.
+Forty three veterinary service officials and professionals from the animal production sector received training on the WTO SPS Agreement and the OIE's international standards.
+This training made sanitary control supervisors and stakeholders aware of the importance of international health standards, which may pose genuine obstacles to foreign trade.

 Strengthening the capacity of veterinary services and other stakeholders to monitor and manage transboundary diseases

-Four manuals on veterinary health inspection procedures, a guide to good hygiene practices for fishery products and two manuals for veterinary inspectors have been produced.
+Manuals on veterinary health inspection procedures and a guide to good hygiene practices for fishery products

-- Disseminate the information collected during the project, which is of great scientific value to the international community, through articles and other scientific publications.
+The information obtained during the project, which is of great scientific value, should be disseminated to the international community through articles and other scientific publications.

 Strengthen the capacity of all sector stakeholders on the ground to monitor and manage transboundary diseases

 Many participants felt that the ongoing training provided through the workshops was of very high quality and that it should be continued and extended on the ground to the sector's upstream stakeholders, rather than being limited to those at the central level.
 Local veterinary services, laboratories, stock breeders, stock breeders' associations and all other parties involved at the local level should play a greater role in disease control.
 This requires greater dialogue and more harmonized action among stakeholders and good communication with stock breeders, which could lead to changes in their behaviour and their increased involvement in the sanitary protection of animals.
 Such a change in behaviour is the best guarantee that the gains made in this and future projects will be sustained.